whipowill/d2-plugy-qol/README.md

 - Install [PlugY](http://plugy.free.fr/en/index.html) v11.02.
 - Modify the properties of ``C:/Games/Diablo II/Mod PlugY/PlugY.exe`` to run as administrator and as Windows XP SP3.
 - Modify the PlugY shortcut to have ``"C:/Games/Diablo II/Mod PlugY/PlugY.exe" -3dfx -direct -txt`` as the target.
-- Download this [zipfile](https://github.com/whipowill/d2-plugy-qol/archive/master.zip) and paste the files (one at a time, don't mass merge) into your D2 folder.
+- Download this [zipfile](https://github.com/whipowill/d2-plugy-qol/archive/master.zip) and paste into your D2 folder (one at a time, don't mass merge).
+- Download files [#1](https://d2.lc/pod.dll) and [#2](https://d2.lc/D2PoDClient.dll) and paste into your D2 folder.
 - Play the game.

 If you're having errors and the install process didn't work for you, it's probably: